tresata/hackathonblr2023/README.md

 ## Submission

-You are welcome to submit your solution in any format of your choice be it slides, visual charts, multimedia, documents or just plain text!!...So get creative & think outside the box!
+Feel free to submit your solution in any format of your choice - be it slides, visual charts, multimedia, documents or just plain text!!...So get creative & think outside the box!
-Tick-Tock, the clock is your ally so submit your solution within the stipulated time in the designated google drive folder using the right naming convention
+Tick-Tock - the clock is your ally so submit your solutions within the stipulated time in the designated google drive folder using the right naming convention
-Feel free to leverage the additional data that has been shared with you for more demographic insights Our squad of knowledge wizards are around so for any clarifications or doubts just give us a shout Ready, get set, Innovate!!!
+Feel free to leverage the additional data that has been shared with you for more demographic insights Our squad of knowledge wizards are around.
+So, for any clarifications or doubts just give us a shout.
+Ready ? get set, Innovate!!!